 For Anyone Who Believes the Shuttle was a Waste

 Despite the tendency for strong opinions to ruin the comments section on any internet posting, I usually give my two cents on the Shuttle.
-This article is meant to be more than just the two cents.
-Let me just set the scene for those who don’t see the posts:
+This article is meant to elaborate on those two cents.
+Let me set the scene for those who don’t participate in the comment wars:

 1.)
 Someone creates a thread about the Shuttle.
 Either its accomplishments or detriments as a program, doesn’t matter which.

 2.)
-One or two people comment and criticize all things Shuttle, especially its safety and Earth-orbit design.
+One or two people comment and criticize all things Shuttle, especially its safety and Earth-orbit restrictions.

 3.)
-Pro-shuttle people rebut, met with sensational facts like 14 astronauts died in a Shuttle, and we should have gone to the Moon or Mars.
-Each comment gets more aggressive.
+Pro-Shuttle people rebut, met with sensational facts like 14 astronauts died in Shuttles, and we should have spent the past 40 years on the Moon or Mars.

 5.)
 That person is cast down by asstronauts (self-coined term for people who try to tell experts and astronauts they are wrong).